hyperplasma/hyfetcher/README.md

 - [anyhow](https://crates.io/crates/anyhow)
 - See `Cargo.toml` for details

-## Usage
+## Usage from Source

-### 1. Build
+### Compilation

-Ensure you have the Rust toolchain installed.
-Then compile in the project directory:
+Make sure you have installed the Rust toolchain.
+Then, in the project directory, run:

 ```sh
 cargo build --release